My very first post on this series (books for children 0-12 months) may be found HERE.

-1. Action Books – Especially at the tail end of the 12-18 month spectrum, I noticed how Pablo really enjoyed books that encouraged action, because he would try to imitate them.
+1. Action Books – Especially at the tail end of the 12-18 month spectrum, I noticed how our son really enjoyed books that encouraged action, because he would try to imitate them.
 An example of this would be Helen Oxenbury’s famous work: “I can”.
 I have brought out other books later on to encourage this more (but for the 19-24 months timeframe): Good Morning Yoga and Goodnight Yoga + Ay Naku!, Kumilos Tayo, Ate and Kumilos Tayo, Kuya.
 Another book he loves to do actions with is Jane Belk Moncure’s My First Book.
 He touches his eyes when it’s the page on eyes, his mouth when it’s the page on mouth, and hugs me when it’s the page on hugging!
 Actually, I think this is how he started hugging me a lot.

 2. Seek and Find Books – I personally love these kinds of books, and we have a few in our collection already.
 Few, because I don’t just buy any seek-and-find book.
 It has to have good illustrations or photographs – an artwork in itself.

 3. Books With Sounds – But not just any sound!
 Sounds that are beautiful, or are related to the book.
-The Story Orchestra: Four Seasons In One Day is one of Pablo’s absolute favorites — and it’s because of this book that he got so into Vivaldi!
+The Story Orchestra: Four Seasons In One Day is one of our son’s absolute favorites — and it’s because of this book that he got so into Vivaldi!
 He also loves his wind-up books that make the sound of the vehicles he loves (bus and fire engine).
 He learned how to wind his vehicles (a step for when I introduce music boxes) through these books.
 Note that for books with sounds, I’m not sure how Montessori-friendly they are, or if they are usually recommended in Montessori-At-Home communities, but personally, I pick the ones that reinforce what he learns in real life (like sounds of vehicles), or those that introduce him to good music (like Vivaldi).
 We have tried the CD-route and he’s not yet showing much interest — it was through The Story Orchestra book that he really showed his interest in music.

 So anyway, here are his favorites when he was 12-18 months old!